-• From = To = Incr = int()
+- From = To = Incr = int() - Seq = [int()]

 Returns a sequence of integers which starts with From and contains the successive results of adding Incr to the previous element, until To has been reached or passed (in the latter case, To is not an element of the sequence).
-If To-From has a different sign from Incr, or if Incr = 0 and From is different from To, an error is signalled (this implies that the result is never an empty list - the first element is always From).
+Incr defaults to 1.